 Athletic directors are responsible for the safety of their student-athletes.
 Heads Up Football is a valuable tool, reinforcing and building on your efforts to enhance the safety of players, inspire the involvement of coaches and gain the support of parents and the school community.

 Commissioners know that safety comes first — both for the players on the field and their parents on the sidelines.
 Having a Heads Up Football program in place, with teams led by USA Football certified coaches, goes a long way toward showing that youth football is being taught the right way and that parents feel confident about your league.

 Education is the first step in concussion awareness and player protection.

-Targeted instruction puts the emphasis on prevention, recognition, and basic treatment of athletes with best practices for head and hydration safety at all levels.
+Targeted instruction puts the emphasis on prevention, recognition and basic treatment of athletes with best practices for heat and hydration safety at all levels.

 Equipment that doesn’t fit or isn’t worn right can increase the risk of injury.
 That’s why every coach gets guidance in how to properly fit helmets and shoulder pads.

 A step-by-step guide, featuring former Seattle Seahawks Assistant Head Coach Rocky Seto, teaches the core principles of proper tackling and helps set a new standard in player safety.